OUTREACH TEAMS. Taking expressions of interest.

 Metal Minds Robotics Inc.

 Started in 2013 by Harry with his friends, Damon, Alex, Emma and Matthew and their two mentors Jon and Bruce.
 Today Metal Minds has grown and has around 20 members and several mentors.
-Our club has also won several awards.
-We have two tiers, FLL (FIRST Lego League) and the FTC (FIRST Tech Challenge) club.
+Our teams have also won several awards.
+We have three tiers, FLL (FIRST Lego League), FTC (FIRST Tech Challenge) and FRC (FIRST Robotic Competition).

 Want to join us?

-For a child to join our club they must be 10 years or older.
+For a child to join our teams they must be 11 years or older.
 Our intake is in February, we offer places to existing members first and any spaces that become available thereafter are offered to a child on our waiting list.
-It is preferable that children 10 – 13 years have some experience programming an EV3/ using Lego Technic and children over 14 years have some experience using hand tools, maths and/or programming Java.
+It is preferable that children 11 – 15 years have some experience programming an EV3/ using Lego Technic and children over 15 years have some experience using hand tools, maths and/or programming Java.

 Team members are expected to fully engage in the program and undertake any homework and research set by the mentors.
-We offer a couple of taster sessions for a small fee.
 If a student disengages or becomes disinterested regularly the mentors will contact the parents and discuss if robotics is the right thing for them and whether they should continue.

 For more information please click here

-We have yearly subscriptions to assist with the running of the club.
-The subscriptions do not cover all the team’s costs and costs such as travel and accommodation to the national competitions are in addition.
-Subscriptions are payable in full or in 3 payments.
+We have yearly subscriptions to assist with the running of the teams.
+The subscriptions do not cover all the running costs and costs such as travel and accommodation to the national competitions are in addition.
+Subscriptions are payable in one payment or 3 payments on invoice.
 All subscriptions are expected to be paid by the end of the financial year (June).
 Subscriptions are non-refundable.

 Research challenges facing today’s scientists